-The MLA International Bibliography is accepting applications for three-year field-bibliography fellowships.
+The deadline to apply for a three-year field-bibliography fellowship from the MLA International Bibliography is approaching!
 MLA field bibliographers examine scholarly materials and submit citations and indexing information for the bibliography.
 Open to all MLA members, the 2017 fellowships will run from 1 July 2017 to 30 June 2020.

 The MLA provides materials and training and waives registration fees for fellows attending training sessions at the MLA convention.
 On completion of the fellowship, fellows receive a $500 stipend and a certificate at the convention awards ceremony.
 In addition to performing a valuable service for the profession, field bibliographers receive institutional recognition while enhancing their knowledge of the field and honing their research skills.